azure-ad-b2c/samples/readme.md

 - [Link a local account to federated account](policies/link-local-account-with-federated-account) - Demonstrates how to link a user who logged in via a federated provider to a pre-created AAD B2C Local Account.

 - [Preventing logon for Social or External IdP Accounts when Disabled in AAD B2C](policies/disable-social-account-from-logon) - For scenarios where you would like to prevent logons via Social or External IdPs when the account has been disabled in Azure AD B2C.

-- [Google Captcha on Sign In](policies/captcha-integration) - An example set of policies which integrate Google Captcha into the sign in journey.

-- [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies to for passwordless login via Phone Number (SMS or Phone Call).

 ## Multi factor authentication